-“I want to sell this one,” Hadrian declared proudly and revealed the Van Gogh’s value: 2.5 million.
+“I want to sell this one,” the eight-year-old declared proudly and revealed the Van Gogh’s value: 2.5 million.
 I groaned inwardly, feeling utterly helpless.

-By the time we tallied up the score and announced the winner, Hadrian had already moved on to something else.
+By the time we tallied up the score and announced the winner, our grandson had already moved on to something else.
 Although he didn’t win, he ended up receiving full value for the Cézanne, despite my advice.

 During a bike ride, I ruminated on my overreaction to the game.
 Once again I faced my unattractive tendency to micromanage.
 What’s underneath it?
 I asked God and lifted my life to take a peek.

 Eventually the answer came: fear of making mistakes.
 As soon as I named it, I recalled the words of Wendell Berry in last week’s post: